yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{OpenID.Native-SSO}} also offers a native SSO flow across apps.
 However, it is limited to apps:

 * Published by the same issuer, therefore can securely share information.
-* Use the same Authorization Server.
+* Using the same Authorization Server.

 ## Terminology